Does TLS Email Encryption Meet Compliance Requirements?

 TLS encrypts email during transport.
 Using it prevents the capture of customer data in transmission from the sender to the recipient.

-TLS Okay?
-YES, but consider your internal Risk Analysis.
+Is TLS Okay?
+YES, but consider your internal risk analysis.

 NASD 3010

 NASD 3010 is concerned with written policies and the oversight of correspondence with the public relating to investment banking or the securities business.
-As such, compliance with NASD 3010 has to do with transparency and email archival, but not with how email messages are transmitted or stored with respect to encryption.
+As such, compliance with NASD 3010 involves transparency and email archival, but not with how email messages are transmitted or stored concerning encryption.

 TLS Okay?
 YES.